 Core Strengthening Exercises for Spinal Support

-- Low-impact aerobic exercise as a long-term exercise program.
+- Regular low-impact aerobic exercise as an ongoing exercise program.

 Incorporating Gentle Stretching into Recovery